 Free electives are the most flexible.

 Free electives are courses that typically fall outside of your required courses and area of study, or are not needed under any other section of your academic evaluation.
 Any credits that are not required for your degree program will apply as free electives.
 Review your academic evaluation to find out how many more free electives (if any) you may still need to complete your degree.
 Then, you can take almost any course to earn those credits.
 Now, will it be American Cinema, Game Theory or something else?
 The choice is yours!

 Area of study electives can enhance your selected field of study.

 You can choose these courses from a menu list of possible selections within your degree program.
 Use this opportunity to explore additional subjects and develop a well-rounded general knowledge of your area of study.
 For example, a communications degree candidate may decide to take courses in journalism, communication law and voice production to prepare for any number of career paths, further enhancing his/her experience and skills.

-If you are interested in developing a broader and deeper understanding of a specific subject area, you can use area of study electives to develop your own “minor.”
+Area of study electives can help you develop a deeper understanding of a specific subject area within your degree discipline.
 Here, you can choose electives that are relevant to your personal and professional goals.
 For example, a marketing degree candidate may choose to narrow down his/her degree focus to take only advertising courses to pursue an industry-specific career.

 Consult your academic advisor before registering for any electives.